-As a marketer, you’ll know how quickly the world of SEO changes.
+As a digital marketer, you’ll know how quickly the world of Search Engine Optimisation (SEO) changes.
 What was relevant even this time last year is likely to have drastically changed by now.
 This is never more accurate than when considering how the act of link building for SEO purposes has changed over the years.

 A lot of tactics we used to use for link building are now so severely outdated, that you’re more likely to earn yourself a penalty from Google than a boost in rankings.
 In short, you can’t afford not to know about these changes.

-In this blogpost, we’re going to take a look at how the practice of link building started, and the changes it has undergone as an SEO tactic, bringing us up to 2015.
+In this digital marketing blog post, we’re going to take a look at how the practice of link building started, and the changes it has undergone as an SEO tactic, bringing us up to date.
 Let’s dive in!

 By “natural”, we mean a link that has been created organically – without any manufacturing or intervention.
-Because of course, when it became common knowledge that a backlink profile had a positive effect of rankings, so-called “Black Hat” SEOs began to manipulate the practice, creating false backlink profiles filled with spammy links to boost their rankings.
+Because of course, when it became common knowledge that a backlink profile had a positive effect of rankings, so-called “black hat” SEO practitioners began to manipulate the practice, creating false backlink profiles filled with spammy links to boost their rankings.

 Over time, this led to poor quality websites grabbing the top slots on Google search engine results pages (SERPs), which is the opposite of what search engines want.
 The idea behind a search engine is to deliver the most relevant and useful information to users as possible.
-Needless to say – spammy websites with nothing else to offer do not fit this bill!
+Needless to say, poor quality websites with nothing else to offer do not fit this bill!
 Something needed to be done to stop this from happening.

 This is where Google’s now infamous algorithm updates came along.
 In 2012, Google Penguin was rolled out.
 This update to the search algorithm was designed to penalise websites with suspicious or manufactured-looking backlink profiles.